michaelfarrow/keystone-framework/readme.md

 ### Tools

-NPM has a proxy script located in `./tools`, which will run the correct docker-compose commands.
+Node, NPM and Gulp have a proxy script located in `./tools`, which will run the correct docker-compose commands.
 For example, to update NPM dependencies, use:

 ```bash
 tools/npm update